-More than 50 million Americans are living in multigenerational homes or are residing with at least three generations of family members under one roof.
-Following the challenges that came with the 2007–2009 recession after the housing crash, some of the ways families approach their living situations has changed drastically over the past decade.
+More than 50 million Americans live in multigenerational homes or are residing with at least three generations of family members under one roof.
+Following the challenges that came with the 2007–2009 recession after the housing crash, some of the ways families approach their living situations have changed drastically over the past decade.

-A sprawling homestead like this 4531-sq.-ft.
-Texas style luxury home plan makes if easy for a large multigenerational family to live together under one roof (Plan #161-1076).
+A sprawling homestead like this 4531-sq.-ft., Texas-style luxury home plan makes it easy for a large multigenerational family to live together under one roof (Plan #161-1076).

 Popularity of Multigenerational Homes

 The multigenerational home began to gain traction as families were looking for alternatives to their previous approach to home life.
-Many Americans were struggling to make ends meet when job loss was prevalent and expenses couldn’t be met.
+Many Americans struggled to make ends meet when job loss was prevalent and expenses couldn’t be met.
 And luckily, developers answered the call.

 Popular home developers that can be found in many of the new developments around the country began incorporating multigenerational home plans, or large family floor plans, into their offerings, but the ultimate customization to accommodate your own situation can be met with the many options offered through The Plan Collection floorplans.